spacemeshos/testnet-guide/netconfig.md

 ## OS X
-The Spacemesh App might be able to accept incoming connections by default depending on your Firewall settings.
+The App may be able to accept incoming connections by default depending on your Firewall settings.
 For example, when you download a signed app distribution from Spacemesh.

-We recommend you follow these steps to confirm that the App can accept incoming connections.
+Follow these steps if you see a connection error status displayed in the App.

 1. Open the `System Preferences App`.
 2. Click on `Privacy and Security`.